cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

   - 1 service pointing to the webserver

     A NetworkPolicy to deny all connections is created in the namspace first and then NetworkPolicies specifically applying the connection of each client-webserver pair are applied.
 The startupProbe of the client pod depends on being able to reach the webserver so that the PodReady latencies collected by kube-burner reflect network connectivity.

+- **pods-service-route**.
+Creates `NAMESPACE_COUNT` namespaces, each with 10 webserver pods fronted by 10 services each exposed as a route.
+The routes and services are accessed by application pods that curl the webserver.
+Each iteration of this workload creates the following objects:
+  - 1 namespace
+  - 10 deployments, each consisting a node.js webserver pod
+  - 10 deployments, each consisting of a client application pod for curling the webserver
+  - 10 services each pointing to a unique webserver
+  - 10 routes, 1 for each service

+    The startupProbe of the client pod depends on being able to reach a random webserver service in the namespace and a a random route from all the namesapces, so that the PodReady latencies collected by kube-burner reflect network connectivity.

 ### Max-namespaces